Suraj520/electrical-electronics101/02_Power_Systems/03_Renewable_Energy_Integration/README.md

 ![image](1.png)

 Renewable energy integration in industries, factories, and practical use cases involves a strategic approach to incorporating renewable energy sources into existing infrastructure to optimize energy production, reduce environmental impact, and enhance sustainability.
-Here is a detailed explanation of how this integration is achieved in various settings:

 ![image](2.png)